FAQs for Doc Lucky’s Golden Mile®

-Is the 2021 Race cancelled due to the Covid-19 pandemic?
-The Golden Mile® is on 100% for 2021.
-Screw COVID 19, we are back!
-We will be hosting the race on May 29th 2021.
+Will the 2022 race be cancelled due to the Covid-19 pandemic?
+According to our crystal ball consultation The Golden Mile® is on 100% for 2022.
+In 2021 we ran the race successfully even in the shadow of Covid.
+We would expect even a smoother operation of the event this year.
+The race will be hosted on May 28th 2022.
 As everyone is aware, the covid 19 situation is in constant flux.
 At this point, we don’t believe it will have a significant impact on the race.
 There might be a few Covid 19 restrictions, but those will be decided in real-time not implemented in advance as we continuously monitor the situation.
 However, if you feel uncomfortable about Covid 19, rule number one is “do not plan to attend.”
 If you have serious concerns or questions involving Covid 19 management details for the race, please refer to rule number one.

 Are the winners awarded real gold medals or is that “fake news”?
 Feel free to take them into your local pawn shop and have them tested, but each gold medal has twice as much gold as an Olympic gold (12 grams of clad gold) and 16 troy ounces of silver.